salesforce/lwc-rfcs/text/0113-virtual-script-container.md

 `nonce`: has special semantics since it is a global attribute and browsers do special behavior with this attribute when a CSP policy is applied.
 We will have to treat this attribute specially.

+### Supported Events

+Initially we aim to support `load` and `error` events.
+We may add support for more as new use cases arise.

 ### Known Limitations